"Do you have a diagnosis of Young Onset Dementia?

 The Young Dementia Thematic Group is a National Alzheimer’s Society group dedicated to individuals living with a diagnosis of young onset dementia.
+This includes people who may be over the age of 65, but were diagnosed before.

 The group is often described by others living with a diagnosis as a safe place where they can talk to one another and know that they truly understand.